Pabau GO app

 Caspen

-Caspen is an Australian-built, cloud-based practice management platform designed for allied health clinics, including osteopaths, across Australia, the UK, Canada, the US, and New Zealand.
+Caspen is an Australian-built, cloud-based practice management platform designed for allied health practices, including osteopaths, across Australia, the UK, Canada, the US, and New Zealand.

 Key features

-• AI note-taking & summarization: Caspen’s built-in AI handles voice-to-text progress notes and patient record summaries in real time.
+• AI note-taking and summarization: Caspen’s built-in AI handles voice-to-text progress notes and patient record summaries as you work.

-• Smart calendar & online bookings: A full scheduling system with automated appointment reminders, a client-facing booking portal, online intake forms, and waitlist management.
+• Smart calendar and online bookings: A full scheduling system with automated reminders, a patient booking portal, online intake forms, and waitlist management.

-• Invoicing & payments: Automated invoicing, payment processing via Stripe, NDIS billing support, and reconciliation tools designed specifically for allied health billing workflows.
+• Invoicing and payments: Automated invoicing, Stripe payment processing, NDIS billing support, and reconciliation tools built for allied health workflows.

 Pricing